Bread Pudding with Bourbon Sauce

 Why do I need to use stale bread for bread pudding?

-Since the bread is the base of this recipe, it’s important to use a good quality one.
+Since the bread is the base of this recipe, it’s essential to use a good-quality one.
+It being stale allows it to absorb the custard mixture effectively.

-You want bread that will stand up well (so your dish doesn’t go mushy and soggy) and has excellent flavor and texture on its own, so it actually adds to the flavor of the dessert.
-Good quality ingredients are key to a great bread pudding.
+You want bread that will hold up well (so your dish doesn’t go mushy and soggy) and has excellent flavor and texture on its own, so it actually enhances the taste of the dessert.
+Good quality ingredients are key to a fantastic bread pudding.

-My sister brought us a New Orleans-style french bread, and I wasn’t using it immediately, so I popped it into the freezer.
-Well, it did not hold up well through the freezing, so I used it in this recipe.
+My sister brought us a New Orleans-style French bread, and I wasn’t using it immediately, so I popped it into the freezer.
+Well, it didn’t hold up well during the freezing, so I used it in this recipe.
 It was stale enough to soak up the pudding base perfectly.

 How to Make this Bread Pudding Recipe with Bourbon Sauce

-Cube the day-old bread into about 1-inch pieces and place in a very large mixing bowl.
+• Cube the day-old bread into approximately 1-inch pieces and place them in a large mixing bowl.
 Leave them out for a day, especially if your bread is fresh.

-Pour the bread pudding mixture into a 9×13 baking dish.
-This is where you can press down to make a more uniform compressed bread pudding, or you can leave it like it is, and you will have crusty bread edges on top after baking.
+• Pour the bread pudding mixture into a 9×13 baking dish.
+This is where you can press down to create a more uniform, compressed bread pudding, or you can leave it as is, and you will have crusty bread edges on top after baking.

 It’s a personal preference.
-We like ours more compressed and soft.
+We prefer ours to be more compressed and soft.

-Bake the pudding uncovered for about 1 hour and 15 minutes until puffed up and golden brown.
+• Preheat the oven to 350°F. Bake the pudding uncovered for about 1 hour and 15 minutes until puffed up and golden brown.
 Serve warm.
-Upon cooling, the pudding will fall a little.
+Upon cooling, the pudding will slightly settle.

 You will know it’s done when a knife inserted comes out clean.
 You can also use an instant-read thermometer.
-At 350 degrees Fahrenheit, it’s done.
+At 350°F, it’s done.

 Bourbon sauce in sauce pan.

-Simmer until thickened, whisking often.
+• Simmer until thickened, whisking often.
 It takes about 3-5 minutes.
+Drizzle hot over the bread pudding.
+Serve and enjoy!

 Slice of bread pudding with bourbon sauce poured over the top on a white plate with extra bourbon sauce in a serving pitcher.